What Is Unearned Revenue?

 Where Unearned Revenue Fits on a Balance Sheet

-Unearned revenue on a balance sheet is a current liability because it is a debt until the goods or services are delivered to the customer who paid.
+On a balance sheet, unearned revenue is not an asset; it’s a current liability because it is a debt until the goods or services are delivered to the customer who paid.
 Generally, it’s assumed that the product or service purchased will be delivered within a year, making it a current (or short-term) liability.

 If, for any reason, the company is not able to deliver the goods or services, it would owe the customer the money paid, which is why it’s a debt or liability.
 If a business entered unearned revenue as an asset rather than a liability on the balance sheet, then its total profit would be overstated for that accounting period.
 In addition, the accounting period in which the revenue is actually earned will then be understated in terms of profit.